People of the Sun (Betty song)

 "People of the Sun" is a song by Armenian child singer Betty.
-It represented Armenia at the Junior Eurovision Song Contest 2014 in Marsa, Malta, placing 3rd with 146 points.
+It represented Armenia at the Junior Eurovision Song Contest 2014, placing third with 146 points.

 Music video

 The music video was released on YouTube on 29 October 2014, and is a unique "selfie video," which includes a bike trip around Yerevan and playing a guitar.
-This was taken from the humorous point of view from Wiwibloggs: "Do not try this at home!"
+This was taken from a humorous point of view by Wiwibloggs: "Do not try this at home!"

 Live Performances

-National Selection
+National final

-Betty first sang "People of the Sun" at Armenia's national selection for JESC 2014 on 14 September.
-At the end of transmission, she earned the right to represent Armenia at the 12th edition of the Junior Eurovision Song Contest in Malta.
+Betty first performed "People of the Sun" at Armenia's national final for the Junior Eurovision Song Contest 2014 on 14 September.
+At the end of broadcast, she earned the right to represent Armenia at the contest, held in Marsa, Malta.

 Junior Eurovision

-Betty's performance for Malta was very different from the national selection.
-For the actual Junior Eurovision Song Contest itself, Betty was joined by two dancers and three acrobats.
-At the close of the voting, Armenia placed 3rd in a field of 16 songs, scoring 146 points.
+Betty's performance for Malta was very different from the national final.
+For the contest, Betty was joined by two dancers and three acrobats.
+At the close of the voting, Armenia placed third in a field of 16 songs, scoring 146 points.